johnsonjh/duma/README.md

 * `DUMA_OUTPUT_STDERR` - Set this shell environment variable to non-zero to output all DUMA messages to _STDERR_.
 This option is on by default.

-* `DUMA_OUTPUT_FILE` - Set this shell environment variable to a filename where all DUMA messages should be written to.
+* `DUMA_OUTPUT_FILE` - Set this shell environment variable to a file-name where all DUMA messages should be written to.
 This option is off by default.

-* `DUMA_OUTPUT_STACKTRACE` - Set this shell environment variable to non-zero to output a stacktrace of the allocation that is not free'd.
+* `DUMA_OUTPUT_STACKTRACE` - Set this shell environment variable to non-zero to output a stacktrace of the allocation that is not freed.
 This option is available only on Windows and is off by default.
 This option also requires a map file generated by the linker.